grssnbchr/categorical-spatial-interpolation/analysis/index.md

 Now comes the fun part.
 Visualizing the interpolated grid is very simple with `geom_raster`.
 Even though `dialects_raster` is still an `sf` object, `geom_raster` only works with the attached data frame (= no need to transform it like `cities`).
-That's why I didn't remove the raw geometry columns before.
+That’s why I didn’t remove the raw geometry columns before.

 `geom_raster` uses the `fill` aesthetic for the dominant dialect at the